tonyespy/edgex-docs/docs_src/design/adr/0006-Service-Registry.md

 a service dependency is available and (b) use the returned address information to initialize client endpoints (or setup the correct route in the case of proxy-setup).

+*Note* - One impact of this decision is that as the security-proxy-setup service currently runs _before_ any of the core and support services are started, it would not be possible to implement this proposal without also modifying the service to use a lazy initialization of the API Gateway's routes.
+We should also explore whether it's possible to extend the registry abstraction to allow notification of new service registrations vs. forcing proxy-setup to poll for all known services.

 ## References
  * [1] [ADR 0001-Registry-Refactor](https://github.com/edgexfoundry/edgex-docs/blob/master/docs_src/design/adr/0001-Registy-Refactor.md)
  * [2] [Consul](https://github.com/hashicorp/consul)